Andean cock-of-the-rock

 The Andean cock-of-the-rock (Rupicola peruvianus), also known as tunki (Quechua), is a large passerine bird of the cotinga family native to Andean cloud forests in South America.
-It is widely regarded as the national bird of Peru.
+It is the national bird of Peru.
 It has four subspecies and its closest relative is the Guianan cock-of-the-rock.

 The Andean cock-of-the-rock exhibits marked sexual dimorphism; the male has a large disk-like crest and scarlet or brilliant orange plumage, while the female is significantly darker and browner.
 Gatherings of males compete for breeding females with each male displaying his colourful plumage, bobbing and hopping, and making a variety of calls.
 After mating, the female makes a nest under a rocky overhang, incubates the eggs, and rears the young by herself.

-The Andean cock-of-the-rock eats a diet of fruit, supplemented by insects, amphibians, reptiles, and smaller mice.
+The Andean cock-of-the-rock eats a diet of fruit, supplemented by insect, amphibian, reptile, and smaller mice.
 It is distributed all across the cloud forest of the Andes, having a range of around 260000 km2.
-Even though it is being affected by destruction of its habitat, the Andean cock-of-the-rock is not classified as threatened.
+Even though it is being affected by the destruction of its habitat, the Andean cock-of-the-rock is not classified as threatened.